silviamaggi/smd-com/_posts/2021-03-03-designing-for-inclusion.md

 ---
 author: silvia
 title: Start designing for inclusion
-categories: Design-Digested
+categories: [design-digested, Inclusion, UX]
-tags: [design digested, inclusion, cognitive bias, UX]
+tags:
+  - design digested
+  - inclusion
+  - cognitive bias
+  - UX
 description: What does it mean designing for inclusion?
 Inclusive design is gaining a lot of attention lately, and rightly so.
 Articles and resources to start.
 featured-image: design-digested-17.jpg
 ---